NM-TAFE/modularity-and-2d-data-structures-susieoneil/readme.md

 ### Step 3: Modularizing the Code

-Refactor the code to create at least two files.
+~~Refactor the code to create at least two files.
 These files should contain logically grouped functions and classes.
-Ensure the file names are appropriate for the division you have chosen.
+Ensure the file names are appropriate for the division you have chosen.~~
+- After a first attempt at creating a UI module, I couldn't decide whether the UI should import the game or the game import the UI.
+Both had potential issues for future reuse.
+I read through Raf's partial implementation and decided the string override on the game and board had more reuse with a few tweaks.
+Perhaps if the game string returned both the board string and the current game state (ie. "Player X wins", or "invalid move, try again"), which could be generated from wins, error messages and such.
+I decided to work with his module set up, add the player as a separate object and skip the UI module.

 ### Step 4: Create a Modern Python Folder Structure